Skip to main content

 What is a Blueprint?

-A Blueprint is a bill of materials for something you sell — a recipe, bundle, or kit.
-It's how Stash auto-deducts components from inventory on every sale.
+A Blueprint is a recipe for something you sell — drink, dish, bundle, kit.
+Stash auto-deducts components from inventory on every POS sale.
+Modifiers use a separate Modifier Blueprint.

 What is a Blueprint?

-A Blueprint in Stash is a bill of materials for something you sell.
-It tells Stash which items to deduct from your inventory whenever a finished product is sold through your POS.
+A Blueprint in Stash is a recipe for something you sell.
+It tells Stash which inventory items to deduct whenever a finished product sells through your POS.
 Some teams call them recipes, BoMs, kits, or bundle definitions — they all do the same thing.

-Every time you sell the finished product, Stash deducts the right amount of each component automatically.
+Every time you sell the linked POS product, Stash deducts the right amount of each component automatically.
 No spreadsheets, no manual stock counts, no end-of-month surprises.

 What kinds of products use Blueprints?

-Anything made from one or more components you also stock as inventory:
+Anything you sell that's made from one or more inventory components:

 • Café drinks — a Cappuccino made from coffee beans, milk, and a paper cup